-Intended outcome Success criteria Improved reading scores for PP across KS3 Improve outcomes at KS4 for PP students (P8 and Basics) and ensure destinations are secure Gap in PP reading scores compared to all students improves as students progress through school P8 of PP students improves from -0.42 to 0 and those achieving En/Ma at 4+ improves from 50% to 60% All PP students have post KS4 destinations secured Improved attendance of PP Students Improve attendance from 92% to 94% (PP) Self-regulation of PP students improves CODE Organisation and Determination scores improve so that gaps reduce between PP and non-PP students in every year group Lesson walks and observations evidence greater self regulation, specifically O and D SEMH needs addressed and outcomes improved for all students, including PP students Students' self report, student voice, parent voice, staff voice show these needs are met.
-Observation/report by pastoral staff in Beacon, SSO office, counsellor and HOY, CPOMs concerns Engagement with extra-curricular activities monitored and increasing Good behaviour is increasing among PP students and poor behaviour is decreasing MIS reports fewer negative behaviours and more positive behaviours for PP students over time (From Jan 2024) CODE C scores improve so that gaps reduce between PP and non-PP students in every year group
+Intended outcome Success criteria Improved reading scores for PP across KS3 Improve outcomes at KS4 for PP students (P8 and Basics) and ensure destinations are secure Gap in PP reading scores compared to all students improves as students progress through school.
+Fluency of reading improves.
+P8 of PP students improves from -0.42 to in line with the national average of -0.3 and those achieving En/Ma at 4+ improves from 50% to 60% All PP students have post KS4 destinations secured Improved attendance of PP Students Improve attendance from 92% to 94% (PP) Self-regulation of PP students improves CODE Organisation and Determination scores improve so that gaps reduce between PP and non-PP students in every year group Lesson walks and observations evidence greater self-regulation, specifically O and D SEMH needs addressed and outcomes improved for all students, including PP students Students' self report, student voice, parent voice, staff voice show these needs are met.
+Observation/report by pastoral staff in Beacon, counsellor and HOY, CPOMs concerns Engagement with extra-curricular activities monitored and increasing Good behaviour is increasing among PP students and poor behaviour is decreasing MIS reports fewer negative behaviours and more positive behaviours for PP students over time (From Jan 2024) CODE C scores improve so that gaps reduce between PP and non-PP students in every year group